 Ensure they are aware of the Safeguarding Policy and Procedures in place within the school.
-If concerned about a student's actions or comments whilst carrying out intimate care, this should be discussed with The Designated Safeguarding Lead, Clarissa Ourabi, or one of the Deputies, Petra Owen-Moore or Katie Cochrane.
+If concerned about a student's actions or comments whilst carrying out intimate care, this should be discussed with The Designated Safeguarding Lead.

-- 1. Use the nature of the incident/care required, and knowledge of the student to make a judgement on how many adults should be involved in intimate care.
+- Use the nature of the incident/care required, and knowledge of the student to make a judgement on how many adults should be involved in intimate care.
 In some cases, it may be advisable to have same sex adults in attendance, for the student.
-This could also be in cases where the student is vulnerable or where knowledge of the student or family indicates there could be difficulties/allegations made. - 2.
-If possible a student should be assisted/supervised in a disabled toilet to allow for privacy/supervision. - 3.
-Students should always be encouraged to carry out intimate care as independently as possible. - 4.
-Consider the dignity of the student and allow them to make a decision on how they would like to be assisted. - 5.
-If the student requires assistance with intimate care regularly, a care plan should be in place, which is agreed and signed by their parent/carer.
+This could also be in cases where the student is vulnerable or where knowledge of the student or family indicates there could be difficulties/allegations made. - If possible a student should be assisted/supervised in a disabled toilet to allow for privacy/supervision. - Students should always be encouraged to carry out intimate care as independently as possible. - Consider the dignity of the student and allow them to make a decision on how they would like to be assisted. - If the student requires assistance with intimate care regularly, a care plan should be in place, which is agreed and signed by their parent/carer.
 Two or three members of staff should be identified who will carry out this care.
-They should ensure that this care is shared so that the student is not always assisted by the same person.

-- 6. When unplanned intimate care is required, a second member of staff (eg. class teacher or Learning Support Officer) should be informed of what is happening and if necessary assist. - 7.
-A bag of equipment for use during unplanned intimate care will be kept in the Learning Support Department.
+They should ensure that this care is shared so that the student is not always assisted by the same person. - When unplanned intimate care is required, a second member of staff (eg. class teacher or Learning Support Officer) should be informed of what is happening and if necessary assist. - A bag of equipment for use during unplanned intimate care will be kept in the medical room.
 This will contain gloves, wipes, bags for putting soiled clothing in and sanitary towels.
-If any of these items are used they must be replaced. - 8.
-If it is suspected that a student has soiled themselves and it is denied by the student, the matter should be referred to the parent/carer for advice.
-They should either come into school to assist the student or take them home and return them to school when they have been changed. - 9.
-If a student has been assisted with intimate care, which is not planned, a parent/carer must be contacted as soon as possible to inform them of what has happened and how the student was assisted.
-If a student has been assisted with intimate care, this should be recorded and a copy given to the Head of Year to put in a child's file. - 10.
-Confidentiality should be maintained at all times between student, school and parent/carer.
+If any of these items are used they must be replaced. - If it is suspected that a student has soiled themselves and it is denied by the student, the matter should be referred to the parent/carer for advice.
+They should either come into school to assist the student or take them home and return them to school when they have been changed.

+- If a student has been assisted with intimate care, which is not planned, a parent/carer must be contacted as soon as possible to inform them of what has happened and how the student was assisted.
+If a student has been assisted with intimate care, this should be recorded and a copy given to the Head of Year to put in a child's file. - Confidentiality should be maintained at all times between student, school and parent/carer.